NGPVAN/job-descriptions/advertisements/project coordinator.md

 ### Responsibilities

-Think of it as a combination of admin assistant, business analyst, documentation specialist and project manager.
+Think of it as a combination of business analyst, documentation specialist and project manager.
 We're looking for someone flexible, hard-working and who can learn quickly, to whom we will be able to give out more responsibilities over time.
 Examples include:

 - Assist with our recruiting and onboarding process
 - Keep internal documentation organized and up-to-date